sa0v/COVID/README.md

 # COVID

-This [RStudio](https://posit.co/products/open-source/rstudio/) project displays a plot of total case numbers and deaths due to COVID-19, for the province of Newfoundland and Labrador, Canada.
+This [RStudio](https://posit.co/products/open-source/rstudio/) project displays a plot containing:

+- the total number of cases of COVID-19 in the province of Newfoundland and Labrador,
+- the total number of deaths due to COVID-19 in the same province.

 ## License